How to Order Food in Spanish in a Restaurant

 If you like sangria and want to sound like a Spanish local, order a tinto de verano, or red wine mixed with lemonade.

-Give it a try, it’s very delicious!
+Give it a try, it’s delicious!

-6. Asking for the bill
+Asking for the Check

 You can finish your Spanish restaurant dialogue by telling the waiter: